SpriteOvO/closely/README.md

 ```

 > [!NOTE]
-> This project is in an initial development phase, this configuration may frequently undergo breaking changes in releases.
+> This project is in an initial development phase, the configuration format may frequently undergo breaking changes in releases.
+>
+> The above example is incomplete, and there is currently no documentation.
+Please check the code for unit tests related to configuration for more detailed usage, and [open an issue](https://github.com/SpriteOvO/closely/issues/new) if you need help.

 ### 2. Build and Run